TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 30/Isaiah 30.10.md

 ---

-that say to the seers, See not; and to the prophets, Prophesy not unto us right things, speak unto us smooth things, prophesy deceits,
+who tell the seers, "Don't see!" and to the prophets, "Don't prophesy to us right things.
+Tell us pleasant things.
+Prophesy deceits.